Ash King

 Ashutosh Ganguly, better known by his stage name Ash King, is a British singer, songwriter and composer.
 He made his playback singing debut in Rakeysh Omprakash Mehra's Delhi-6.
 He is a relative of prominent Indian singer Kishore Kumar.
-He has also sung the song "Carbon Copy" in the movie Drishyam.
+He has also sung the song "Carbon Copy" in the film Drishyam.

 Personal life

-Ash King hails from a family of musicians who has shaped his relationship with music.
+Ash King is from a family of musicians who has shaped his relationship with music.
 His grandfather Brajendra Lal Ganguly was the first Indian classical music teacher at Nobel laureate Rabindranath Tagore's home and school Shantiniketan, and also a prominent freedom fighter for India and close ally of Subhas Chandra Bose and first cousin of Kishore Kumar's father.
 King spent his childhood surrounded by celebrated musical artists with whom his father worked closely with.
 His father used to perform with Ravi Shankar in India back in the sixties.
 According to him, when he was very young, George Harrison visited their house at Wembley as he was into Indian classical music.
 His mother hails from Karamsad, Gujarat.

 He was influenced early on by joining a Gospel choir.